Chevrolet Citation: Citation II (1984-1985)

 For 1984, Chevrolet rebranded its Citation line, renaming it the Citation II.
 Intended to draw attention away from previous safety recalls and quality issues, the Citation II was only nominally changed from 1983 (distinguished by decklid badging revisions).
 The two-door coupe was carried over, along with both hatchbacks; the X-11 made its return.

 For the first time in its production, the model line gained sales over the previous year; at less than 100,000 units, the Citation II lagged far behind the Cavalier and Celebrity in sales.

 1985 marked the final year for the Citation.
 Now only sold with the Buick Skylark, Chevrolet dropped the Citation II coupe, leaving only the hatchbacks.
-While in its final year, the interior underwent its most substantial revision since 1980, as Chevrolet introduced a new dashboard for the Citation.
-Along with a new steering wheel, the dashboard accommodated a horizontally mounted radio (a change necessitated by GM's adoption of standardized head units with electronic tuning in nearly all of its vehicles).
+The dashboard was revised to accommodate a horizontally mounted radio, accommodating GM's standardized head units with electronic tuning in nearly all of its vehicles).